Environmental Engagement Workshop Series

 The most successful and engaging workshops offer lots of time for discussion — our students ask great questions!
 Other welcome offerings include hands-on activities, specimens to examine, writing, diagramming, drawing, handouts, worksheets, audio or video clips, photographs, and demonstrations.
 Think about varied ways to share your own excitement for the topic, and be ready to challenge them and have a great time.
 If you’d like more guidance on developing a workshop, please see SPP’s guidelines for prison workshops.

-To learn more about the workshop series, please contact spp@evergreen.edu.
+To learn more about the workshop series, or if you’re interested in providing a workshop, please contact spp@evergreen.edu.

 SPP blogs on the Environmental Workshop Series: